kernelle-soft/blizz/docs/getting-started.md

 secrets --version
 ```

-### (Linux only) Setting up CUDA dependencies
-If you would like our embedding and reranking model to run on a GPU to speed up insights searching, we've provided a setuptool that automatically detects and installs the needed NVIDIA dependencies to make this possible.

-Apple users don't need to do this.
-GPU acceleration should come out of the box.
-It's also worth noting that the insights system is designed to run with acceptable times even when not using GPU acceleration.

 ## Linking Blizz to Repositories

-### 1. Link AI Agent Rulesets to Your Project
+### 1. Linking the agentic rules to your project
 ```bash
 cd /path/to/your/project
 blizz link
 ```

 **What this does:**
-- Creates `.cursor/blizz/` folder with AI agent rulesets and tools
+- If needed, creates a `.cursor/` folder in your repository and links Blizz's AI agent rules and workflows
-- Sets up local RAG system for persistent AI memory and automatic insight generation
+- Adds rules for automatic usage of the insights system for persistent AI memory and automatic insight generation
-- Configures AI-actionable code quality analysis
+- Adds rules AI-actionable code quality analysis
 - Establishes secure credential access for MCPs

 ### 2. Customized Rules

 Open your project and notice the folder `.cursor/rules/blizz/`.
-Under that folder, there's another subfolder called `personal`
+Under that folder, there's another subfolder called `personal` [TODO]

 Try adding a rule `my-first-rule.mdc` of your own there: